 The loader-valve lock secures the loader arm/attachment-tilt lever so that you cannot push it forward.
 This helps to ensure that no one accidentally lowers the loader arms during maintenance.
-Secure the loader arms with the lock anytime you need to shut off the machine with the loader arms raised.
+Secure the loader valve with the lock, in addition to the cylinder locks, any time you need to shut off the machine with the loader arms raised.
+Refer to Using the Cylinder Lock (page 23).